Downtown Leduc’s History

 Telford’s House was actually the original name of the community.

-The cast included Canadian comedy legends such as John Candy, Catherine O'Hara, Rick Moranis, Eugene Levy, Joe Flaherty, Andrea Martin, Dave Thomas and Tony Rosato.
+The Canadian cast included John Candy, Catherine O'Hara, Rick Moranis, Eugene Levy, Joe Flaherty, Andrea Martin, Dave Thomas and Tony Rosato.
+Check out the scenes below!

 The region we now call home is located on Treaty 6 territory, the traditional and ancestral land of the nêhiyaw (Cree), Dené, Niitsitapi (Blackfoot), Anishinaabe (Saulteaux), Nakota Isga (Nakota Sioux), and is also located within Region 4 of the Métis Nation of Alberta.